-Don’t know if you’ve found the best Pittsburgh wedding videographer for you?
-Relax, girlfriend.
-I’ve got you covered.
-Well, actually my friend Christina Montemurro does.
+Don’t know if you’ve found the best wedding videographer for you?
+Relax.
+We’ve got you covered.
+Well, actually our friend Christina Montemurro does.
 As a videographer AND photographer herself, she knows a little thing or two about what weddings.
 More importantly, she knows about wedding professionals – what separates a good one from a bad one, how to have the best experience working with them, and how to make sure you’ve found the perfect one.
 Today, she’s guest posting with some advice on how to know if you’ve found the best wedding videographer for your style, budget, and wedding wishes.
 Ask yourself (and them) these questions to find out!

 What style of videography do you like?

 Just like with wedding photography styles, there are a variety of videography styles to choose from.
 It’s worth doing a little research to be sure you find the best fit for your personality.
 Here’s a quick run-down!